Southern Journey: Impact and legacy

 The Atlantic and Prestige albums were proof that many old-timers were still alive and making music, and Lomax succeeded in involving these tradition-bearers directly in the folk revival.
 He arranged for appearances at the Newport Folk Festival by Almeda Riddle, Fred McDowell, Hobart Smith, Ed Young, and Bessie Jones and the Georgia Sea Island Singers, all of whom became frequent performers at other revival events and seminally influential figures of the era.
 Riddle and Jones each went on to make records of their own and enjoy considerable popularity at concerts and folk festivals for decades to come.
-McDowell appeared on dozens of albums and became a highly renowned and regarded bluesman.
-Alan, sitting on the board of the Newport Foundation, also saw that money left over from the annual festivals was donated to traditional performers and to new documentation projects in the field.
+McDowell appeared on dozens of albums and became a renowned and regarded bluesman.
+Lomax, sitting on the board of the Newport Foundation, also saw that money left over from the annual festivals was donated to traditional performers and to new documentation projects in the field.

-Southern Journey recordings have featured prominently in samples by a surprising range of artists and musicians.
-Samples appear on four of the tracks on Moby's platinum-selling Play album.
-These include Trouble So Hard by Vera Ward Hall on the track Natural Blues, and Sometimes by Bessie Smith on Honey.
+Southern Journey recordings have featured prominently in samples by a range of artists and musicians.
+Samples appeared on four of the tracks on Moby's Play album.
+These included "Trouble So Hard" by Vera Ward Hall on the track "Natural Blues", and "Sometimes" by Bessie Smith on "Honey".
 Two sermon fragments from the recordings have been used by Kanye West on collaborations with Jay Z and Pusha T.

 In 2011, the 50th anniversary of the Southern Journey, a season-long tribute series was curated in Belgium, put on by Ancienne Belgique.